Online Project Management for Freelancers, Virtual Assistants, Small Business With An Internet Presence

 Most of all, they expect you and me to manage the process that gets their work done to their expectations — regardless of our project management abilities and irrespective of whether we are performing sole source or riding herd on a team.

-So, such a “demand” is implied if it is (or will become) one of the systems within our small business or freelance offerings that allows us to meet and exceed the expectations of our clients.
-This quiet demand is very much like our invoicing system or other tools of the trade we use to get the job done and get paid.
+So, such a “demand” is implied if it is (or will become) one of the systems within our small business or freelance toolchests that allows us to meet and exceed the expectations of our clients.
+This quiet demand makes a case for implementing an online project management solution — much like the reasons we added an invoicing system or other tools of the trade we use to get the job done and get paid.

 Giving your clients what they need (before they want it) is the essence of customer relationship management.

 I have found that my business runs most efficiently when I have a system driving data collection, tracking tasks, and facilitating collaboration with all of the people that need to be in the know on a specific project. ~ Alyssa Gregory 3Alyssa Gregory, 16 Project Management Tools That Make Juggling Easy.
 SitePoint News and Trends (26 Mar 2009).